Location icon symbolizing a map pin or geographic marker.

 How Fleet Owners Should Evaluate an Electric Truck Purchase

-• Match battery size and continuous power with duty cycles.
+• Match continuous power & usable battery capacity to route duty cycles.

-• Check service network and spare part availability.
+• Confirm local service coverage and spare-part availability.

 Conclusion